-Section Section structure Field Length Notes Sectio n Id (1 byte) Section Id identifies the kind of information stored in 1.
+Section structure Field Length Notes Section Id 1 byte Section Id identifies the kind of information stored in this section 1.
 0x01 Metadata section 2.
 0x02 Logger section 3.
 0x03 Deployment section 4.
 0x04 Non deployment related settings section 5.
-0x05 Channels section Lengt h (2 bytes) This is the total length of the section (including Section Id , Length and Content fields) Conte nt (Length -3 bytes) The description of the content of each section is described below.
-If there is any unused bytes, they are set to 0xFF.
+0x05 Channels section 6.
+0x06 Devices section Length 2 bytes This is the total length of the section (including Section Id , Length and Content fields) Content ( Length - 3) bytes The content of each section is described below.
+If there are any unused bytes, they are set to 0xFF.